labthings/picamerax/docs/fov.rst

 Please note that the description above is MMAL's greatly simplified presentation of the imaging pipeline.
 This is far removed from what actually happens at the GPU's ISP level (described roughly in earlier sections - link).
-However, as MMAL is the API under-pinning the picamera library (along with the official ``raspistill`` and ``raspivid`` applications) it is worth understanding.
+However, as MMAL is the API under-pinning the picamerax library (along with the official ``raspistill`` and ``raspivid`` applications) it is worth understanding.

-In other words, by using picamera you are passing through at least two abstraction layers, which necessarily obscure (but hopefully simplify) the "true" operation of the camera.
+In other words, by using picamerax you are passing through at least two abstraction layers, which necessarily obscure (but hopefully simplify) the "true" operation of the camera.